OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 ![SizeMap](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_05.JPG)

 Here you can see all the assets that will get loaded with this asset.
-I've seen in some projects where an asset size map is up to 2GB, which will slow down the loading times.
+I've seen in some projects where an asset size map is up to 2GB, which will increase the load times.

-Let's take the character again as an example.
-If the character class that is assigned in the Game Mode has a size map of 3GB, all those 3GB will be loaded at all times while your game is playing.
+Let's retake the character as an example.
+If the **Character** class assigned in the **Game Mode** has a size map of 3GB, all those 3GB will be loaded at all times while your game is playing.

 <a name="creating-hard-references"></a>
 ### Creating hard references